CapybaraOrg/capybara-action/README.md

 User needs to provide input that is related both to the information about the schedule and the repository itself.
 Schedule input is mostly what we need to make a request to carbon aware webapi.
 Repository information is needed for triggering the workflow with [workflow-dispatch event](https://docs.github.com/en/rest/actions/workflows#create-a-workflow-dispatch-event)

-Moreover, client id is needed to store the client in the Capybara database.
+Moreover, client id is needed to store the client in the Capybara's database.

 | Parameters              | Required | Type                        | Example values        | Definition                                                                                                |
 | ----------------------- | -------- | --------------------------- | --------------------- | --------------------------------------------------------------------------------------------------------- |